Conditional Content with Qwilr Templates

 Conditions in Action

-Now that you've setup your template with block rules for different conditions, you can see it in action!
+Now that you've setup your template with rules for different conditions, you can see it in action!
 Below we have the example of a page being created from our template with our Region condition on two blocks.
-One block will show up if the block rule with the condition Region is "Australia" is met, while the other block will show up if the block rule condition Region is "US" is met.
+One block will show up if the rule with the condition Region is "Australia" is met, while the other block will show up if the rule condition Region is "US" is met.

 note: video does not have sound